Part of Kathy Caprino’s series “Building a Better, Happier Career”

 In today’s fast-paced and unpredictable professional world, career challenges are not just inevitable—they can feel like a constant.
 Whether it’s feeling stuck in a job that no longer fulfills you, navigating difficult office politics or a problematic manager, or coping with an unexpected career setback, these problems can often feel insurmountable.
 However, what if instead of letting these challenges overwhelm you, you approached them with the mindset of a seasoned, objective career coach who has helped many folks navigate these types of problems and more?

 A career coach’s job is to guide clients through their professional challenges, helping them find clarity, confidence, and the best path forward in the most effective manner possible.
-By adopting some of the strategies career coaches use, you can turn your career problems into opportunities for growth and transformation.
+By adopting some of the strategies career coaches use (including some of my favorite approaches, gleaned through 18 years in corporate life, my later work as a therapist, and from the past 17 years of career and leadership coaching globally), you can turn your career problems into opportunities for growth and transformation.

 Here are 6 ways you can begin thinking about and addressing your career challenges in ways a career coach would likely explore: